To contribute data to the Biological Databases of South Australia (BDBSA) please refer to the following requirements:

 Field data capture

 Field data is collected in many formats on a variety of datasheets and devices.
-The department has some standard options available that confirm to the minimum dataset standards and are suitable for some users/projects.
+The department has some standard options available that conform to the minimum dataset standards and are suitable for some users/projects.
+The BDBSAcollect App provides a simple option for capturing species and location details from a phone or mobile device, along with images if available.
 A simple Opportune booklet is also available.
-Hard copies can be requested through DEWBioDataSupport@sa.gov.au.
+Access to BDBSAcollect App or hard copy booklets can be requested through DEWBioDataSupport@sa.gov.au.

 The department promotes the validation of field data though field voucher specimens where appropriate.